AlexBormotov/AlexBormotov/README.md

    * an edtech project
    * a women's healthcare startup
    * and a marketing analytics platform
-- ✔️ Goals: Buy cosy house in Serbia and get a fluffy kitten 🐈
-- ⚡ Fun fact: Everything I do, sooner or later, I succeed

 <a href="https://www.linkedin.com/in/alexander-bormotov-6858634a/" rel="nofollow noreferrer">
     <img src="/linkedin-logo-mini.png" alt="linkedin">